 Prerequisites

-Students transitioning from the pre-April 2021 MVBR program (Automotive Collision Repair Technician Level 2) are subject to a gap-training module as a co-requisite for this course.
-This 36-hour module may include online self-study material and additional face-to-face instruction, and must be successfully completed during this course.
+Students transitioning from the pre-April 2021 MVBR program (Automotive Collision Repair Technician Level 2) must successfully complete a 36-hour gap-training module, which may include online self-study material and additional face-to-face instruction.

 0